Studying abroad with a disability, Specific Learning Difficulty, long term medical condition or mental health difficulty

-There are links to the websites of partner institutions on the Where you Can Study Abroad? page from where you can start researching your study abroad adventure – we are working towards adding specific links disability services or support services for these institutions over the next few weeks so you can find out more about which universities you like the look of and who can meet your needs in a way that you’re happy with.
+There are links to partner institutions’ websites on the Where? page, which you can use to start researching your study abroad adventure.
+We are working towards adding specific links to disability services or support services for these institutions so that you can find out which universities you like the look of and which ones can meet your needs in a way that you’re happy with.

 There could be some additional financial support available to assist you also:

 Funding is available (upon application to the Erasmus+ National Agency) for participants whose individual mental, physical or health-related condition is such that participation would not be possible without extra financial support.